sehlen-bsi/botan-docs/docs/audit_report/README.md

 that resides in `../../tools/genaudit` written in Python with a few dependencies.

 As with the other documents, local and external dependencies are managed using Poetry.
-To generate the document simply run:
+To generate the document, simply run:

 ```bash
 poetry install